-Hip My Trip is my company (currently an Etsy shop with plans to expand) that creates beautiful wall art from trips and geographical locations.
+Hip My Trip is my project ( Etsy shop & website) creating beautiful wall art from special trips.

 Hip My Trip's Instagram shares images from customers' trips to create a community around the love of travel and geography.

 I opened shop in November 2017 so it is a new venture for me and I am really proud of where I'm at and excited for goals to expand.

 The 2016 Cat Video was presented by myTalk107.1 and the St. Paul Saints.
 I lead and produced all graphic content for this event, a dream come true!

 The integrated campaign was across many platforms, including but not limited to: Social Media, Environmental Signage, Website, Merchandise, Video (the stills), Slideshow, and a Snapchat Geofilter.

 The team that put on the hugely successful 2016 Cat Video Festival was quite small, so it was a great opportunity to collaborate on ideas and truly feel like a part of the project.
 There was a great deal of direct creative exchange of ideas about the user experience, environmental design and production; I am confident this is what lead to such a successful event.
 From the reveal on social media, to the marketing campaign leading up to the event, to the guest experience at the event, every step felt very integrated and a part of a clear brand.

 I'm very appreciative to have been on the team that put on this event for our community!